American Airlines files for bankruptcy

 US Airways and United Airlines filed for bankruptcy protection in 2002, and Delta and Northwest in 2005.
 US Airways had tried to buy Delta out of bankruptcy.

-Japan Airlines Co, one of American Airlines' alliance partners, filed for bankruptcy last year.
+Japan Airlines Co JAPACI.UL, one of American Airlines' alliance partners, filed for bankruptcy last year.

 American Airlines said it would remain an active member of the oneworld global airline alliance.